Robert R. Allardice

-Lieutenant General Robert R. Allardice (born c.
+Lieutenant General Robert Ray Allardice (born c.
 1958) is a retired United States Air Force officer who last served as the vice commander of Air Mobility Command from September 2011 to September 2013.
 Prior to that, he served as the commanding general of 18th Air Force from August 2009 to September 2011.

-Allardice entered the Air Force in 1980 as a graduate of the U.S. Air Force Academy, earning a Bachelor of Science degree in civil engineering.
+Raised in Camino, California, Allardice entered the Air Force in 1980 as a graduate of the U.S. Air Force Academy, earning a Bachelor of Science degree in civil engineering.
 He has commanded at the squadron, group, wing, and numbered air force level.

 Allardice is a command pilot with more than 5,000 hours in the C-141, C-5, C-17, KC-135 and C-21.